softlayer/ember-style-guide/ember-testing.md

         * do not need to test the logic of the action - this is done in the unit test.
 Instead, this testing ensures that the template has bound things together correctly
-    * multiple rendered instances of the component in a template
-        * ensures there is no pollution of references between the instances.
-        The second rendered instance of the component should be consistently exercised while the first one is monitored to ensure there are not unintended side effects.
-Such unintended side effects are such that a value set on a property on the second rendered instance should not be reflected in the first rendered instance.
 * **MUST** reference a component under test via `this.$( '>:first-child' )` rather than via a class name when appropriate, which is the majority of the time.